dailydotdev/daily/README.md

 ## 📯 Philosophy

-There are many platforms that provide developers with tools that serve the success of their workplaces, but daily.dev is by-design for developers themselves.
-We, as developers, spend a lot of time in our professional growth.
-We built daily.dev to make it easy for ourselves to navigate the abundance of knowledge and discover all the content we they need with zero effort.
+We recognize that developers today have the greatest power as a professional group to drive change and affect the lives of billions.
+There are many platforms that provide developers with tools that serve their success, or the goals of their workplace, but daily.dev is by-design for developers themselves.

+We, as developers, know how challenging it is to grow professionally with so much going on, and that's why we built daily.dev - to make it easy for us to navigate the abundance of content and discover all the knowledge we they need with zero effort.

-That's why we built daily.dev, to help you:
+You can use daily.dev to:

 * 👨‍💻 Learn and stay up-to-date
 * 🙌 Intract based on the latest trends in our ecosystem